Instructor at the front of the class with two screens behind.

 Deficit Thinking and Strengths-Based Approaches in the Classroom When Working With Indigenous Students

-This half-day workshop will define deficit thinking and how harmful it can be to our Indigenous students.
+This half-day workshop will define deficit thinking and how harmful it can be to Indigenous students.
 Using case studies and time for participants to work together, we will cover how historical events and policies have shaped deficit thinking, and how this impacts Indigenous students in education spaces, and ways of overcoming this unhelpful thinking pattern.
 The workshop will focus on strength-based strategies and best practices to implement in the classroom.

 Date and time: Wednesday, January 15, 9:00 AM to 12:00 PM